Benita Bike, Artistic Director

 Nola Gibson is a Los Angeles native, contemporary modern dance artist.
 She attended LA County High School for the Arts, graduating in 2017 and continued her education at UC Irvine Claire Trevor School of the Arts.
 There she worked with renowned choreographers including Lar Lubovitch and Charlotte Griffin.
-Nola has been a company member with Benita Bike's Dance Art since 2021 and is looking forward to another season with the company!
+Nola has been a company member with Benita Bike's Dance Art since 2021 and is enjoying her third season with the company.

 Lauren Gold is a Bay Area native who grew up in Pleasanton, CA. She began dancing at the age of 3 and has trained with Alvin Ailey, Kansas City Ballet, Perry Mansfield, The New Ballet School, the University of Utah, and more.
 At age 15 she joined modern dance company ConDanza as a trainee.
 Since, she has received her Bachelor of Fine Arts in Dance Performance and her Bachelor of Arts in Psychological Science from the University of California, Irvine.
 Lauren is currently doing freelance work in the Los Angeles area and is a company member with Benita Bike’s Dance Art in Pasadena, CA as well as Geometry 2 in Los Angeles, CA.